UMass Natural History Collections as a Campus Treasure

 It developed into an astonishingly large sample of the worlds biodiversity.

 Today, the collections stand at more than 300,000 specimens of mammals, birds, plants, fishes, reptiles and amphibians.
 These resources play a major role in undergraduate education.
-They are the focal point for numerous organismal laboratory courses, serve as the raw material for hundreds of graduate and undergraduate research studies, and draw attention from local and national organizations and governmental agencies.
+They are the focal point for many laboratory courses, serve as the raw material for graduate and undergraduate research studies, and draw attention from local and national organizations and governmental agencies.

 The following pages contain detailed descriptions of each of the collections, with an introduction by the curators, a sampling of current research studies and a description of the faculty and students who play a role in their maintenance, use and growth.
 We hope that you enjoy this introduction to the Massachusetts Natural History Collections and urge you to contact the Director or Curators with questions or comments.